 Real Estate in Bend

 The real estate market in Bend, Oregon, is absolutely thriving.
 That, along with a string of luxury neighborhoods, has led the average home cost to be almost double the national average.
-Bend comes in at a whopping 93.4% higher or 193.4 of the national average.
-Whilst Portland comes in at 81.5% or 181.5 when compared to the national average.
+Bend comes in at 23.5% higher or 123.5 of the national average.
+Whilst Portland comes in at a whopping 81.5% or 181.5 when compared to the national average.

-The difference between housing costs in Portland and Bend is 6.6%.
+The difference between housing costs in Portland and Bend is 58%.
 So, overall, both places are extremely affordable, but the homes can set you back quite a bit more than some of those in the middle states.
 However, housing prices in each are driven up by larger homes and luxury properties.
-With that, you can still find a decent place to live in either for around $300k.
+With that, you can still find a good place to live in for around high price of $700k.